-ICD are excited to be working with Vivo Care Choices and The Autism Hub to deliver Inclusive VR (IVR), an exciting new enterprise to be delivered at The Autism Hub, Bluecoat, Chester.
+ICD are excited to be working with Vivo Care Choices and The Autism Hub to deliver Inclusive VR (IVR), an exciting new enterprise being delivered at The Autism Hub, Bluecoat, Chester.

-From 20th May 21 we will be offering sessions at the Autism Hub every Thursday.
-Click here to find out more
+From 20th May 21 we have begun offering sessions at the Autism Hub every Thursday.
+Click here to find out what the Autism Hub has to say about the project.

 How will it work?